pizlonator/fil-c-website/source/pizlix.md

 Please change the passwords, or better yet, replace the `pizlo` user with some other user, if your Pizlix install will face the network!

-Once you get your internet to work (it will "just work" if `eth0` is DHCP capable), you'll need to run:
+Once you get your internet to work (it will "just work" if you use the QEMU invocation from `./launch_qemu.sh`), you'll need to run:

     make-ca -g